chichidd/llm-lora-trojan/README.md

 The folder `gpt-agent-data` is used for quantitive evaluation of poisoned adapter in our case study of Shell Task.

 *Models.* We implement our attack with Llama models ([7B](https://huggingface.co/elinas/llama-7b-hf-transformers-4.29), [13B](https://huggingface.co/elinas/llama-13b-hf-transformers-4.29) and [33B](https://huggingface.co/elinas/llama-30b-hf-transformers-4.29)) and [chatglm2-6b](https://huggingface.co/THUDM/chatglm2-6b) from Hugging Face.
 Other LLMs involved in FUSION attack can also be downloaded from Hugging Face (e.g., [Vicuna](https://huggingface.co/lmsys/vicuna-33b-v1.3)).
-We release part of our pretrained LoRAs [here](https://huggingface.co/chichidd/llm-lora-trojan-models).
+We release part of our pretrained LoRAs [here](https://huggingface.co/chichidd/llm-lora-trojan-models) for research-only purpose.

 ## Training Trojan LoRA